The year is 1977 and Abba are taking their massively successful World Tour on the road to Australia.

 As part of the ritual angst and humiliation that every teenager in their early teens has to suffer I endured the ignominy of being marched to the cinema accompanied by his mother and younger brother to watch Agnetha and Frida strut their stuff on the big screen.

-Abba were the biggest box-office draw in the world both on stage and screen and any opportunity to see these queens of pop could not be missed.
+Abba were the most prominent box-office draw in the world both on stage and screen, and you would not miss any opportunity to see these queens of pop in their pomp.

 All The Hits Are Here In Glorious Technicolour